MikalDev/steam-microtransaction-api/README.md

 In-game purchases are not complicated, but you need to be sure that the Steam user is reliable.
 To avoid scammers, simply call the `/GetReliableUserInfo` endpoint.
 If the return is true, you can start the microtransaction.

+A better security check is for the user to send a steam encrypted app ticket to the server, and then the server will check if the ticket is valid.
+This provides validated steamId, AppId.

 ## EXAMPLE WITH UNITY (C#)

 You can check the example folder to see an example using Unity.

+## Example with Construct 3

+You can check the example folder to see an example using Construct 3.
+You must also install the Greengrinds C3 Addon to use this example.

 ## ABOUT